-I ’ve been back in the states now almost two months, so I have had some time to reflect upon the sights, sounds, and people of Zambia.
+I’ve been back in the states now for almost two months, so I have had some time to reflect upon the sights, sounds, and people of Zambia.
 My heart has been forever changed by the lives I had the privilege of crossing paths with.
 Joseph was one of those lives.

 I reflected on him a bit and was thankful for such a sweet time with this young man who made me feel so welcome in this land so far away from what was familiar to me.
-He lived in the orphanage and just a few years prior he lived in the slums of Lusaka, a very dark and dangerous place, without anyone to care for him.
+He lived at the Tree 0f Life Children’s Village and just a few years prior he lived in the slums of Lusaka, a very dark and dangerous place, without anyone to care for him.
 He did not speak of his hurts, his brokenness, or the sadness, which he had experienced.
 He instead spoke of God’s great love for him.
-He spoke of how thankful he was to live in the orphanage and attend school at Family Legacy Christian Academy.
+He spoke of how thankful he was to live at the Tree of Life Children’s Village and attend school at Family Legacy Christian Academy.
 I can only imagine the things that his eyes have seen, the places where his feet have walked, the fears which have gripped his mind and the words that he has heard spoken over him.
 Yet that is not what I saw…instead I saw a life transformed, transformed by the truth of God’s Word and the saving power of Christ’s love.
 Joseph has received the abundant love of God and he loves with that same love.